telerik/kendo-ui-core/docs/jsp/tags/grid/overview.md

 # Grid JSP Tag Overview

-The Grid tag is a server-side wrapper for the [Kendo UI Grid](/api/javascript/ui/grid) widget.
+The Grid JSP tag is a server-side wrapper for the [Kendo UI Grid](/api/javascript/ui/grid) widget.

 ## Getting Started